European Union merger law: Concentration

 This usually means that one firm buys out the shares of another.
 The reasons for oversight of economic concentrations by the state are the same as the reasons to restrict firms who abuse a position of dominance, only that regulation of mergers and acquisitions attempts to deal with the problem before it arises, ex ante prevention of creating dominant firms.
 In the case of [T-102/96] Gencor Ltd v.
 Commission [1999] ECR II-753 the concentration between the two companies were regarded as incompatible with the EU Merger Control regulations.

 The EU Court of First Instance wrote that merger control is there "to avoid the establishment of market structures which may create or strengthen a dominant position and not need to control directly possible abuses of dominant positions."
 Based on the Court of First Instance (CFI) comment, the court ruled that it is within the commission's competence to block or accept mergers that exercise production outside Europe[1].
 In other words, the commission was able to annul the proposed merger because a concentration that transpires overseas may also be held to account.
+Beyond outright mergers and share acquisitions, the EUMR also catches the creation of full-function joint ventures, defined as joint ventures that perform on a lasting basis all the functions of an autonomous economic entity and operate independently in the relevant market.
+A joint venture that merely serves as a production or service vehicle for its parent companies does not constitute a concentration within the meaning of Article 3 EUMR and therefore does not require Commission notification.
+This distinction was clarified definitively by the Court of Justice in Case C-248/16 (Austria Asphalt, 2017), which held that a concentration exists only where a jointly controlled undertaking is full-function, regardless of whether it is a newly created entity or a pre-existing one..
+Control under the EUMR can be held on a de facto basis without share ownership: a party may exercise joint control through contractual veto rights over the strategic decisions of a joint venture, as set out in the Commission's Notice on the concept of concentration.
 In Airtours v Commission, the CFI annulled the commission's decision and allowed the application to take effect on the grounds of insufficient claims.
 The commission was unable to prove coordination between the undertakings for collective dominance.